-On 16-18 October 2018, upon the invitation of the President of the Institute of National Remembrance, a delegation of historians from Uzbekistan will be hosted in Poland.
-The members of the delegation will include: Dr. Bahtiyor Hasanov (Director of the Museum of Victims of Political Repression in Tashkent), Murod Zikrullaev (Deputy Director of the Museum of Victims of Political Repression in Tashkent), Dr Alisher Sobirov (historian of the Nizami Tashkent State Pedagogical University) and Dr Azalshox Hamroyev from the Bukhara State University.
+On 16-18 October 2018, upon the invitation of the President of the Institute of National Remembrance, a delegation of historians from Uzbekistan was hosted in Poland.
+The members of the delegation included: Dr. Bahtiyor Hasanov (Director of the Museum of Victims of Political Repression in Tashkent), Murod Zikrullaev (Deputy Director of the Museum of Victims of Political Repression in Tashkent), Dr Alisher Sobirov (historian of the Nizami Tashkent State Pedagogical University) and Dr Azalshox Hamroyev from the Bukhara State University.

 The arrival of the foreign delegation is the result of the visit of the representatives of the Institute of National Remembrance in Uzbekistan on 7 and 8 June 2018, which took place thanks to the efforts of the Ministry of Foreign Affairs of the Republic of Poland.